ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 HCX must traverse the public internet and private lines, and connect to data center components, such as networks, switches, and port groups.
 * For more information about the ports that must be opened so that HCX virtual appliances can install successfully, see [Port access requirements](/docs/vmwaresolutions?topic=vmwaresolutions-hcx-archi-port-req).
-* Both the on premises vSphere environment and the {{site.data.keyword.vcf-auto}} HCX Cloud environment must allow Network Time Protocol (NTP) clock synchronization among vSphere on-premises devices and the {{site.data.keyword.vcf-auto-short}} HCX devices.
+* Both the on-premises vSphere environment and the {{site.data.keyword.vcf-auto}} HCX Cloud environment must allow Network Time Protocol (NTP) clock synchronization among vSphere on-premises devices and the {{site.data.keyword.vcf-auto-short}} HCX devices.
 UDP port 123 must be accessible to HCX virtual appliances and networks.

 ## On-premises environment
 {: #hcxclient-planning-on-prem-env}